Our 2016 Herbstalk Teachers!

 A life long lover of movement, Jenn Pici Falk has been teaching yoga since 2006.
 She strives for a balanced class & practice that releases tension from the body, stress from the mind, and enhances love in the heart.
 As a loving mama and wife, she aims to stay attentive to a simple and creative pace of life, live in rhythm with the seasons & cycles, and continue to grow and learn through it all.

-Emily French is the owner of Sweetgrass Herbals, an herbal practice with locations in central Massachusetts and Vermont.
-Emily is a passionate and intuitive clinician, educator, wildcrafter, farmer and medicine maker.
+Emily is a clinical and traditional herbalist working with a wide range of clients and medicines.
 Her work revolves around her love for reconnecting people with the sophisticated art and science of plant-based healing that we've all known, somewhere in our bones, for thousands of years.
-She holds a degree in Clinical Herbalism from the Clearpath School of Herbal Medicine, a degree in Holistic Medicine & Sustainable Agriculture from the University of Massachusetts Amherst, and has served on the Council of the Northeast Herbal Association.
+With over 4,000 clinical hours of experience, Emily has a broad understanding of both acute and chronic health issues, and how to use the healing plants to help people move toward balance and vitality.
+Emily holds a degree in Clinical Herbalism from the Clearpath School of Herbal Medicine and a degree in Holistic Medicine & Sustainable Agriculture from the University of Massachusetts Amherst, has served on the Council of the Northeast Herbal Association, and is the founder of Sweetgrass Herbals, based in Lincoln, VT and Sterling, MA.

-Patrice Green is an Herbal Educator, Certified Aromatherapist, Energy Medicine and Reiki Practitioner, and founder of Green Aromatics.
-She received her herbal training at the Boston School of Herbal Studies, where she now teaches, and shamanic training from Isa Gucciardi, Ph.
+Patrice Green is an Herbal Educator, Certified Aromatherapist, Energy Medicine and Reiki Practitioner and founder of Green Aromatics.
+She is also the Assistant Director at the Boston School of Herbal Studies.
+She received her herbal training at the Boston School of Herbal Studies, and shamanic training from Isa Gucciardi, Ph.
 D. at the Sacred Stream in Berkley, CA. Inspired by time spent among the coastal Redwoods of Muir Woods and its beach, Green Aromatics strives to imbue its products and services with the same resilience, joy and equanimity of these majestic beings.

 Wisdom of Healing